boscore/ibc_contracts/ibc.chain/README.md

 Troubleshooting
 ---------------
+If you want to reinitialize this contract, call `fcinit()` please, then the ibc_plugin can call `chaininit(...)` again to set the first header (like genesis block) of the light client.
-If you want to reinitialize this contract, execute `fcinit()`, This will clear three tables, but does not modify the value of lib_depth and the registered relay accounts.
+This action will clear three tables, but does not modify the value of lib_depth and the registered relay accounts.